Klosmi/html-basics/JS-basic.md

   // adding eventListener when the form is submitted form.addEventListener('submit', function(event){
       event.preventDefault()                          // ← prevents the default behavior triggered by a given event console.log("Form is submitted!");
   })

   // result:
-  // the event is fired, the page doesn't go to ".../location?", it stays.
+  // the event is fired, the page doesn't go to ".../local?", the page stays.
   // "Form is submitted!"
   ```